Measurements at forward rapidity of elliptic flow of charged hadrons and open-heavy-flavor muons in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: PHENIX detector

 \subsection{Silicon Vertex Detectors (F)VTX}

 The silicon-vertex detector (VTX) has four radial layers placed at 2.6, 5.1, 11.8, 16.7 cm from the z-axis covering 2$\times\Delta\phi{\approx}1.6\pi$ and $|z_{\rm vtx}|<10$ cm.
-The forward VTX detector (FVTX)~\cite{AIDALA201444} is a silicon-strip detector comprising four layers at 20.1, 26.1, 32.2, and 38.2 cm along the z-axis that measure particle trajectories.
-The VTX and FVTX measure the radial distance of closest approach (${\rm DCA}_R$, which is determined by projecting the particle track from the FVTX onto a plane in the z-axis located at the primary vertex point determined by the VTX.
+The forward VTX detector (FVTX)~\cite{AIDALA201444} is a silicon-strip detector comprising four layers at 20.1, 26.1, 32.2, and 38.2 cm along the z-axis that measure particle trajectories with an $\eta$ acceptance of $1.2<|\eta|<2.2$.
+The FVTX comprises 96 radial strips covering full $2\pi$ in azimuth, providing a single-hit resolution of 25 $\mu$m.
+The VTX and FVTX measure the radial distance of closest approach (${\rm DCA}_R$, which is determined by projecting the particle track from the FVTX onto a plane perpendicular to the z-axis located at the primary vertex point determined by the VTX.
 Precisely measuring ${\rm DCA}_R$ allows for a statistical separation of muons from short-lived particles, like heavy-flavor mesons, and those from long-lived particles such as pions and kaons.
-The {\sc pythia}+{\sc geant4} simulations show that selecting particles with $|{\rm DCA}_R|<500$ $\mu$m (Fig.~\ref{fig:DCAR}) greatly increases the purity of the measured sample of heavy-flavor muons.
+The {\sc pythia}+{\sc geant4} simulations show that selecting particles with $|{\rm DCA}_R|<500$ $\mu$m (Fig.~\ref{fig:DCAR}) greatly increases the purity of the measured sample of heavy-flavor muons, as well as rejecting secondary hadrons.